 Placemaking in Southeast Ohio

-As a project with the Ohio Field School and the Center for Folklore studies at the Ohio State University, Women Owning Woodlands (WOW) provides a unique perspective on the role of placemaking in Southeast Ohio.
+Women Owning Woodlands (WOW) provides a unique perspective on the role of placemaking in Southeast Ohio.
 As a community focused on providing services to an underrepresented community in the field of forestry and natural resources, WOW is dedicated to helping people connect to their land through improving land-management practices and increasing knowledge and confidence in women who choose an active role in land stewardship.
-These practices of care demonstrated through land maintenance, spending time and energy on assisting the land creates stronger bonds and a sense of place for women in Southeast Ohio.
+These practices of care are demonstrated through land maintenance: spending time and energy on assisting the land creates stronger bonds and a sense of place for women in Southeast Ohio.

 WOW is an organization that provides women with a comfortable space to ask questions and share concerns regarding land management.
 Zahra and Daisy asked Molly if she had stories to share with them about the connection between her gender identity and land management and farming.
-She mentioned that even though she found herself working in a male-dominant space and all her mentors were men, and they generously guided her in performing these activities.
-Nonetheless, she told a story about a time when she wanted to buy calves where the male calf salesman over the phone communicated that she was “like not what he was expecting” based on the sound of her voice, and clarified that she, a woman, was interested in purchasing the calves herself.
+She mentioned that even though she found herself working in a male-dominant space and all her mentors were men, they generously guided her in performing these activities.
+Nonetheless, she told a story about a time when she wanted to buy calves where the male calf salesman over the phone communicated that she was “like not what he was expecting” based on the sound of her voice.
 WOW serves an important role in this community in SE Ohio because of the need for women to connect and share with each other about their land management practices and increase representation and confidence for women in land management roles.
 This regional community of women who share a common interest in understanding, relating to, and managing the land around them exemplifies the strengthening connections and expressions of “making place” in SE Ohio.

 Issues of Translation Across WOW